vidarbrekke/wp-migrate/prompts.md

 4. **Review & Optimize:** Perform a final code review for bugs, edge cases, and performance; deliver runnable code.

 ## Chat Handoff Summary
+Let us hand this project over to a new deveveloper to futher develop, test and debug.
+Please provide them with all the information they need to succeed by editing @HANDOVER.md.
 - **Goal:** Brief a new developer on project status in short & concise  paragraphs covering:
   1. Completed work and outcomes
   2. Failures, open issues, and lessons learned